-2/ The tax deduction varies from city to city and is based on real and personal property taxes computed in the 2016 study and individual income taxes computed in the 2015 study for tax year 2015.
+2/ The tax deduction varies by location and is based on real and personal property taxes computed in the 2017 study and individual income taxes computed in the 2016 study for tax year 2016.

-3/ The mortgage interest assumption is the same for each jurisdiction and is based on 5th year interest paid on a home purchased in 2011 at an interest rate of 4.46%.
+3/ Assumed mortgage interest varies by location and is based on 5th year interest paid on a home purchased in 2012 at an interest rate of 3.66%.